Is lack of and/or poor sleep quality interfering with your healing?

 In an article published in JAMA, researchers found an association between low levels of melatonin and an increased risk of developing type 2 diabetes.
 In addition to increasing the risk of developing heart disease and stroke, having type 2 diabetes may also be a contributing factor in poor cervical cancer prognosis.

 This new information sheds light on the importance of a consistent good nights rest on overall health and well-being.
-Make sleep an integral part of your healthy lifestyle.
+Papillex and healthy lifestyle work hand-in-hand, that’s why it’s important to get plenty (7-8 hours) and to make sleep hygiene an integral part of your healthy lifestyle.